subaqua/tre/README.md

-# Python, Twistd, Reactor, Examples
+# Python, Twisted, Reactor, Examples

 An exercise in python patterns